karthi07/shooter_game/README.md

 - clone the project
 - switch to project folder [ `cd shooter_game` ]
 - install reqired project using npm [`npm install`]

+- run project
+  - Start the Server using `npm start` to play the game
+  - Visit `localhost:8080/`

+- developer mode
   - start editing js files in `src` directory
+  - Use  `npm run test` to test the code
   - Use  `npm run build` to run webpack and build files
   - Start the Server using `npm start` to play the game
+  - Visit `localhost:8080/`

 ### Usage